LucaLovagnini/crossmintcodechallenge/README.md

 ## Juicy Notes and Assumptions
 * Application has been designed to be as simple and self-contained as possible, therefore Spring has been used for convenient tools (e.g., DI for SOLID code, WebClient and Reactor for easy and parallel API calls with retry mechanisms)
 * Solution leverage the undocumented (😉) `/api/map/[candidateId]`, which retrieve the current status of the map.
 This is used for efficiently delete all elements in the current map in `deleteAll` and `replicateGoal` commands.
-* Parallel calls, backoff, jitter and request delays are implemented (see `AstralObjectService`), but they have *not* been fine-tuned.
+* Parallel calls, backoff, jitter and request delays are implemented (see `AstralObjectService`), but they have *not* been fine-tuned. `replicateGoal` is slow, but not faster than the sequential version 😁.
 * Solution assumes that `/api/map` endpoint(s) will always return the same amount of columns for each row (i.e., only the length of the first row is checked).
 * Solution includes a **deprecated** version of the first phase command called `CreateXShapePolyanetCommand`.
 The author implemented it as a fast-forward solution, but the `replicateGoal` command covers the first phase solution as well.
 Deprecated class is left as reference.
 * Performing a `DELETE /api/polyanets` can actually delete *any* astral object (this is being used in both delete commands described below).
 It is not ideal for sure (and in a real case scenario we should create the proper object), but we kept the deleting logic simple.
+* To keep things simple, concurrency is not addressed in provided solution.
+* As a good practice, `mvn verify` will fail if Jacoco line coverage < 80% (except excluded classes).

 ## Features
 * Create various astral objects: